RyanDavisRD/EncryptyDecrypty/README.md

 # EncryptyDecrypty
- Welcome To a python script that will encrypt and decrypt files.
+ Welcome to a python script that will encrypt and decrypt files.

  You must intall cryptography for this to work.